SharpRS03/UoM-ERP-BM-10909914/Grealm Data/README.md

 ```

 Source: USDA Foreign Agricultural Service / NASA GSFC, Global Reservoir and Lake Monitor,
 <https://earth.gsfc.nasa.gov/gwm/lake/Index>.
-The per-lake target identifiers are in
+The per-lake target identifiers and the access date
-`docs/DATA.md`, which also gives the version and access date used for the reported results.
+used for the reported results are in `docs/DATA.md`; the identifiers, cadences and contributing
+missions are also tabulated in `docs/TECHNICAL_APPENDIX.pdf` §3.2.